OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 - res: directory containing the app’s resources
 - smali: directory containing the disassembled Dalvik bytecode.

 You can also use apktool to repackage decoded resources back to binary APK/JAR.
-See the section "[Exploring the App Package](#exploring-the-app-package "Exploring the App Package")" later on this chapter and section "[Repackaging](0x05c-Reverse-Engineering-and-Tampering.md#repackaging "Repackaging")" in the chapter "Tampering and Reverse Engineering on Android" for more information and practical examples.
+See the section "[Exploring the App Package](#exploring-the-app-package "Exploring the App Package")" later on this chapter and section "[Repackaging](0x05c-Reverse-Engineering-and-Tampering.md#repackaging "Repackaging")" in the chapter [Tampering and Reverse Engineering on Android](0x05c-Reverse-Engineering-and-Tampering.md) for more information and practical examples.

 ##### Apkx